mtanaka1117/enshu/README.md

 ```
 python train.py --policy <policy-name> --encoding <encoding-name> --dataset <dataset-name> --folder <experiment-name> --window-size <window-size> --num-samples <num-samples>
 ```
 For a longer description of each option, run `python train.py --help`.
 The `folder` option should be the name of the folder containing the experimental logs in `saved_models/<dataset-name>`.
 These logs are the results of the previous section.
-Note that the folder name defaults to the current date as described in the section about running experiments.
+It can take a few minutes to run the attack classifier on each dataset.

 The training process uses 5-fold stratified cross evaluation.
 The results get automatically stored in the evaluation logs for each sampling policy, encoding algorithm, and collection rate.
-Each entry in the serialized result is a list of 5 elements following the 5-fold evaluation.
+Each entry in the serialized result is a list of 5 elements following the 5-fold evaluation. **The existing result logs already contain the attack classifier values.**

 The script `analysis/plot_attack.py` analyzes the attack classification results.
 You can execute this script using the command below.
 ```